 There is growing national and international recognition of what is commonly termed the 'repeat removals' problem-the successive removal of children from their parents care through care proceedings.
-Here we report findings from research undertaken by a team from the Centre for Family Justice Research (Lancaster University) led by Professor Karen Broadhurst.
+Here we report findings from research undertaken by the Nuffield Family Justice Observatory Data Partnership team, led by Professor Karen Broadhurst (Centre for Child and Family Justice Research, Lancaster University) and Professor David Ford (Population Data Science, Swansea University).
 Using valuable administrative family court records produced routinely by Cafcass Cymru, we present the first ever estimate of the scale and pattern of recurrence in Wales.